Why Study Languages?

 Korean is becoming more and more popular second language for people all over the world including young adults.
 This is probably due to factors of younger generations becoming more internationally linked together through Hallyu Korean Wave including K-drama, K-movies, K-pop music, food and so on.
 Korea is also our 6th largest export destination and more than 30,000 Koreans live in New Zealand.
 Korea dominates the world in technology, being the home of Samsung, LG, Hyundai, and Kia.
 Knowledge in Korean increases your potential business and employment opportunities.

-This course is designed for students who have basic or limited knowledge of Korean language and culture.
-The aim is to develop students’ confidence and competency in communicating in increasingly complex Korean, as well as their cultural awareness and understanding.
+Korean is offered at Year 10 to Year 13.
+Year 10 students are expected to master Korean written scripts, Hangeul and participate in cross-curricular projects such as current event research presentation and Master Chef project.
 Also included is a cross-curricular component of Dance, where students will learn the basics of Korean martial art Tae Kwon Do and use the elements from Tae Kwon Do in a dance performance to express themselves, their ideas, and the ideas of others.
+Korean is a University-approved course.

 Why Learn Japanese?

-Japanese Language provide various opportunities to students to explore and experience different cultures and customs as well as learning a new language.
-Year 9 Japanese students are expected to master all hiragana and Year 10 students are expected to master katakana and some kanji along with various topics and cross-curricular l projects such as FIFA and Master Chef Projects.
-All Japanese courses are University approved courses and it will lead up to NCEA Level 3 Japanese course.
+The Japanese Language provides various opportunities for students to explore and experience different cultures and customs as well as learning a new language.
+Year 9 Japanese students are expected to master all hiragana and Year 10 students are expected to master katakana and some kanji along with various topics and cross-curricular l projects such as Y9 Olympics and Y10 Master Chef Projects.
+Japanese is a University Approved course.

 Authentic learning opportunity:

 Immersion trip to Japan in April and Year 10 Japanese restaurant trip are the main highlights of Japanese courses at WBHS.
-Trip to Japan will take once in every two years and our next immersion trip will be in 2021.
-We also take Year 10 Japanese students to a Japanese restaurant every year when students learn about “food and drink” topic and use phrases in authentic situation.
+Trip to Japan will take once in every two years and our recent Japan Trip was in 2019.
+We also take Year 10 Japanese students to a Japanese restaurant every year when students learn about “food and drink” topic and use phrases in an authentic situation.

 Lessons are embedded with cultural activities and games.
 Year 9 and 10 Japanese students will be experiencing various cultural activities such as Origami, calligraphy, sushi making and sumo wrestling competition.
 External competitions such as Japanese Trivia Championships and speech competitions are available for students to participate.
-Students are also able to enjoy Japanese animation through WBHS Japanese animation club which is once a week during lunch time in F6.
+Students are also able to enjoy Japanese animation through WBHS Japanese animation club which is once a week during lunchtime.

 Languages at Westlake Boys High School